The Many Ways You Can Barter Your Way to Savings

 The current tough economy has given people today the opportunity to become more creative in stretching their dollars.
 Bartering groups are springing up in neighborhoods around the country, and numerous online bartering networks are just a click away.

 While reorganizing at home, you might find some things no longer needed that others might enjoy.
-Books, compact discs, and DVDs often find their way to some back corner on a shelf, gathering dust from lack of use.
+Old books, DVDs and even CDs often find their way to some back corner on a shelf, gathering dust from lack of use.

 Give them a new home in exchange for some of a friend’s former favorites.
 Swap toys, games, and puzzles that are no longer used.
 You might even expand this bartering idea to clothing accessories, such as scarves, purses, and costume jewelry, and for home furnishings, such as throw pillows, curtains, and other decorative items.
 You’ll get exciting new things any time of year!